tpoisot/ms_proba_networks/ms/maintext.md

 self-loops is very simply defined as $\text{Tr}(\mathbf{A})$, that is, the sum of all diagonal elements.
 The variance is
-$\text{Tr}(\mathbf{A}\diamond(1-\mathbf{A}))$, where $\diamond$ is the element-wise product operation.
+$\text{Tr}(\mathbf{A}\diamond(1-\mathbf{A}))$, where $\diamond$ is the element-wise product operation (Hadamard product).

 ### Motifs

 Motifs are sets of pre-determined interactions between a fixed number of species [@milo02; @stou07], such as for example one predator sharing two preys.
 As there are an arbitrarily large number of motifs, we will illustrate the approach with only two examples.

 The probability that three species form an apparent competition motif (one predator, two prey) where $i$ is the predator, $j$ and $k$ are the prey, is